 Mankind’s Impact on the European Badger

-The European Badger population has never been at threat of extinction in the British Isles.
+The European Badger population has never been under threat of extinction in the British Isles.
 However, they have long been persecuted by poachers and hunters, illegally digging out their setts using dogs.
 In 1973 the Badger Protection Act was introduced and was followed up in 1981 with the Wildlife & Countryside Act, and 1992 with the Protection of Badgers Act.
 These laws protect not only the Badger but also their setts.

 Despite these laws being in place, European Badgers remain a controversial subject in the UK, in particular for farmers.
 Badgers carry the Bovine Tuberculosis disease and consequently has resulted in government-sponsored culls of badgers to try and limit the spread to livestock.
-In March 2020, the UK Government changed its approach and has implemented a strategy of vaccination as opposed to culling, which is obviously good news for the Badger!
+In March 2020, the UK Government changed its approach and implemented a strategy of vaccination as opposed to culling, which is obviously good news for the Badger!

 Badgers preferred food is earthworms and can eat more than 200 worms in a single night.
-However, they are opportunistic omnivorous feeders and will eat slugs, snails, even fallen fruit.
+However, they are opportunistic omnivorous feeders and will eat slugs, snails, and even fallen fruit.
 This is particularly the case during the winter months when ground conditions are harsh.
 They normally forage crepuscularly and nocturnally but will eat during the day if food is in short supply.

 Badgers are also thought to be the main cause of the decline of the hedgehog in the British Isles.
 Because badgers have long claws and quite thick skin, they can deal with the hedgehog spines.

 The Badger is resident across the majority of the British Isles, with the main population densities in the South West of England as well as Ireland.
 They are notably absent from the Scottish Islands, as well as parts of the mainland.
 Likewise, they are absent from most of the Isles around England